koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_11_material-requirement-planning.md

-# Material Requirement Planning – Explosion of the Bill of Material
+# Slide 11 of Lecture 12 contains information about Material Requirement Planning – Explosion of the Bill of Material

 ## Technical Drawing (Figure 2.3 - Left Side)
 Shows the 1605 snow shovel with component parts and assemblies: